Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Setting up a new project and selecting the appropriate CPU.

-- Utilizing comments, symbols, and naming conventions to enhance maintainability.
+- Utilizing comments, symbols, and naming conventions to ensure maintainability.

 Hardware Configuration and Addressing